 Dorms aren’t typically known for their spacious nature.
 That’s why making the most of your dorm space with smart furniture and organization choices is so important.
 A few simple solutions can make the difference between a cramped, messy dorm and one where you’re able to breathe and relax after a day of classes.
-Check out these six college dorm organization tips to improve your college experience.
+Check out these five college dorm organization tips to improve your college experience.

 Compartmentalize Your Dorm Closet